Zweikanalton: History

 Zweikanalton was developed by the Institut für Rundfunktechnik (IRT) in Munich during the 1970s, and was first introduced on the German national television channel ZDF on 13 September 1981.
 The German public broadcaster ARD subsequently introduced Zweikanalton on its Das Erste channel on 29 August 1985 in honour of the 1985 edition of the Internationale Funkausstellung Berlin (IFA).
 West Germany thus became the first country in Europe to use multiplexed sound on its television channels.

 In Malaysia, TV3 used Zweikanalton on its UHF analogue transmission frequency (Channel 29), while NICAM was instead used on its VHF analogue transmission frequency (Channel 12).

 In Indonesia, the first TV station to use Zweikanalton was SCTV, which utilized from its start of broadcasting in 1990.
 Later, Zweikanalton was abandoned by national networks in favor of NICAM but at least there was one local television station that still used Zweikanalton.

 In Serbia, NTV Studio B used Zweikanalton from its first start of broadcasting in March 1990, and Reopening on 16 November 1990 on its all channels (UHF 32, 40, 49, 51 and 53) for stereo transmission.
-In 1994 it stopped to use Zweikanalton because of technical video interference issues.
-In 2000-s this technology was successfully used by Fox televizija/Prva, Serbian Television RTS and many cable operators, also for stereo transmission only.
+In 1994 it stopped to use Zweikanalton because of video degradation caused by intermodulation products.
+In 2000s this technology was successfully used by Fox televizija/Prva, Serbian Television RTS and many cable operators, also for stereo transmission only.

-In Croatia, Zweikanalton was used by Croatian Television HRT from 1990-s on all three channels (HTV1, HTV2 and HTV3), also for stereo transmission only.
+In Croatia, Zweikanalton was used by Croatian Television HRT from 1990s on all three channels (HTV1, HTV2, and HTV3), also for stereo transmission only.

 All the mentioned TV stations from Serbia and Croatia produced all TV shows in stereo, and broadcast permanently in stereo mode.
 They broadcast every mono source by simply creating two identical - left and right channels from the mono input, similar to the most radio stations.